Your Rap Beats Guide for 2017

 Another example when free beats could be harmful for your craft: Not Cleared Samples.
 Usually when I make rap beats – I use samples.
 If I did not cleared the sample – I release it as free because of copyright issues it could bring.
 Thats why theres non-profit notification on my free beats page.
 Never use free beats in commercial projects.

 Lease | Exclusive

 If you even once searched for paid rap instrumental – you probably noticed that there are options available before purchase.
 Usually Lease and Exclusive to chose from.
 Quick pros and cons of both:

 - Fast delivery

 - Average quality

 - Unlimited use

-Also various “lease plus” options could be available which is good because you have more freedom of choice.
+Also various “lease plus” options could be available which is good because you have more choice.
 But it’s all based on two Lease and Exclusive.
 Don’t rush buying exclusive if you are not sure if it will go smoothly with your rhyming.
 But don’t hesitate do buy it right after the moment you know you can make a hit to it.

 Don’t think that beat is all that matters.
 It’s not.